Facial and head area release and energy activation, meditation record for June 2025.

 Indeed, as a route, the Ajna in the head, the Vishuddha in the throat, and the Anahata in the chest are connected, and I have often felt the flow of energy in that sense, so I have long felt that they are related.

-However, recently, as energy concentrates and activates in the area between the eyebrows, and when that energy begins to flow through the area between the eyebrows, it literally synchronizes with the heart (Anahata).
+However, recently, energy has been concentrating and activating in the area between my eyebrows, and the moment that energy begins to flow through the area between my eyebrows, it literally synchronizes with the heart (Anahata).
 Because it is a literal synchronization, there is no distance between them, and they are directly connected as if they are at zero distance.
-They are individually activated, but they are directly connected, and they are individually connected, yet they are directly connected, and this is accompanied by a sense of no distance and a sense of being individual, which seems contradictory.
-The activation of the Ajna and the activation of the Anahata are separate events, yet there is no sense of distance.
-They are in different locations, so the locations are definitely different, and there should be a distance, but there is no sense of distance.
-This is not the feeling that the locations are the same.
-The locations are different.
-However, for some reason, there is no sense of distance between them.
-Even though the locations are different, there is no sense of distance.
+They are individually activated, but they are directly connected, and they are individually activated while also being directly connected, accompanied by a sense of no distance and a sense of being individual, which seems contradictory.

 It is through this strange state that the Ajna between the eyebrows and the heart in the chest have begun to synchronize and activate.